 Add Color To Your Landscape

 Ornamental sweet potatoes are an excellent addition to your summer flower garden.
 They love hot weather, and you can add them to your garden any time throughout the summer – even in the very hottest months.

-Ipomoea batatas are also excellent climbers and can provide quick shade to newly built arbors, trellises and pergolas.
-Once established, they tend to take off may take over your yard if you’re not careful to prune them regularly.
+Ipomoea batatas are also excellent climbers and can provide quick shade to newly built arbors, trellises, and pergolas.
+Once established, they tend to take off and may take over your yard if you’re not careful to prune them regularly.